Mobile app development

 Operations portal

-Work moved through spreadsheets, shared inboxes, manual status updates, and repeated manager follow-ups.
+Work moved through spreadsheets, shared inboxes, manual updates, and repeated manager follow-ups.

-The team received a single operational view and fewer repeated handoffs between managers, coordinators, and delivery staff.
+The team received one operational view and fewer repeated handoffs between managers, coordinators, and delivery staff.

 Service FAQ